elaineaneville/RoomReservationApp/README.md

 # TIU11RailsApp
 TIU11 Coding Challenge 2026

+AI Usage is indicated throughout the lines below with an additional section at the very end!

 Core Requirements
 As a staff member, I can:
 - View available rooms across multiple sites